NHQ/parametrical/README.md

     return Math.sin(time * Math.PI * 2 * params.frequency)
 }
 ```
 Parametric will append a control panel to your document.body.
 That control panel will have a spinning dial.
-When you spin, frequency changes!
+When you spin it, the value params.frequency changes!

+Note that your params must be in an object like that, for reference.
+A pretty shabby price to pay for a rich front-end!

 The spinning dial is the only interaction included in this release.
 Soon it will have sliders, XY panels, tap, ON/OFF, rotate, pinch-zoom and others.